-Executing a successful supply chain management strategy complete with safety stock calculations is a complex endeavor.
+Executing a successful supply chain management strategy complete with calculating safety stock is a complex endeavor.
 It requires combining processes, people, and technology to get the correct item, in the right quantity, to the right individual, at the right time.

 Accurate stock levels are essential—the right safety stock (also known as buffer stock) strategy can reduce operational costs, increase customer satisfaction, and lead to a healthier bottom line for your business.
 Safety stock can help you stay on top of unexpected events by giving you a buffer between the risk of stocking out and when inventory arrives.

 Keep reading as we explain what safety stock is, why it’s essential, and the formulas you can utilize to mitigate some of the supply chain risks inherent in the ecommerce industry.